The Ultimate Tahiti and Bora Bora Honeymoon Guide

 Planning a post-wedding trip to paradise?
 Here’s everything you need to know about honeymoons in French Polynesia, from where to stay and what to pack to top spots to visit.

-If you’re dreaming of a honeymoon on a paradise island then you can’t go wrong with French Polynesia.
+If you’re dreaming of a honeymoon on a paradise island, and you’re willing to go above and beyond the average cost of a honeymoon in the UK (it’s worth it), then you can’t go wrong with French Polynesia.
 Also known as the Society Islands, these idyllic isles in the South Pacific are like heaven on earth – think crystal clear turquoise lagoons, talcum powder beaches, swaying palms and year round sunshine.

-The most famous and honeymoon-worthy of all the islands is Bora Bora, which is a collection of motu (a word for tiny islands) around a large central island, which is home to the awe-inspiring Mount Otemanu.
+The most famous and known as one of the most beautiful honeymoon destinations is Bora Bora, which is a collection of motu (a word for tiny islands) around a large central island, which is home to the awe-inspiring Mount Otemanu.

 Tahiti is on the other side of the world (you’re looking at around a 20 hour flight to get there from the UK), but don’t be put off by the distance.
 The saying “good things come to those who wait” couldn’t be more apt for a Bora Bora honeymoon.
 It really is worth the long journey to see such incredible natural beauty.
 You’ll need to make sure you’ve got plenty of annual leave though to make the most of this wonderful part of the world – at least two weeks to factor in the flights and jet lag.